About College Advising Corps

-We have numerous statistics highlighting our local impact in the 14 states in which we work (California, Georgia, Illinois, Kansas, Massachusetts, Michigan, Missouri, New York, North Carolina, Pennsylvania, Rhode Island, South Carolina, Texas, and Virginia).
+We have numerous statistics highlighting our local impact in the 17 states in which we work (California, Georgia, Illinois, Indiana, Kansas, Massachusetts, Michigan, Missouri, New Jersey, New York, North Carolina, Pennsylvania, Rhode Island, South Carolina, Texas, Utah, and Virginia).
 Contact us for the latest local statistics, data, and individual stories.

 How We Can Help You